Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Concluding remarks

 \section{Concluding remarks}

 Variational inequality problems represent a useful tool for modeling a range of phenomena arising in engineering, economics, and the applied sciences.
 As the role of uncertainty grows, there has been a growing interest in the {\em stochastic} variational inequality problem.
 However, much of the past research, particularly the algorithmic aspects, have focused on monotone stochastic variational inequality problems.
-In this paper, we consider pseudomonotone generalizations and consider both the analysis and solution of such problems.
-In the first part of the paper, faced by the lack of access to a closed-form expression of the expectation, we develop {\em integration-free} sufficiency statements for the existence (uniqueness) of solutions to (strict/strong) pseudomonotone SVIs and their special cases, including pseudomonotone stochastic complementarity problems.
-In the second part of the paper, we consider the development of stochastic approximation schemes, the majority of which have been provided for monotone problems.
 In this context, we provide amongst the first results for claiming a.s. convergence of the solution iterates to the solution set produced by a (stochastic) extragradient scheme as well as mirror-prox generalizations.
 We also show that similar statements can be provided for monotone SVIs under a weak-sharpness requirement; notably much of the prior research for monotone SVIs uses averaging techniques in showing that the gap function convergence in an expected-value sense.
-Under stronger assumptions on the map, we show that both extragradient and mirror-prox schemes display the optimal rate of convergence in terms of solution iterates, rather than in terms of the gap function.
+Under stronger assumptions on the map, we show that both \vs{the} extragradient and \vs{the} mirror-prox schemes \vs{attain} the optimal rate of convergence in terms of solution iterates, rather than in terms of the gap function.
 Importanly, we further refine the rate statement by deriving the optimal initial steplength.
 Notably, we see a modest degradation of the rate from strongly monotone SVIs to strongly pseudomonotone SVIs.
 Preliminary numerics suggest that the schemes perform well on a breadth of pseudomonotone and non-monotone problems.
 Furthermore, empirical observations suggest that significant benefit may accrue in terms of mean-squared error from employing the optimal initial steplength.
 Our work has made an initial step towards understanding how stochastic approximation schemes can be extended to regimes where pseudomonotonicity, rather than monotonicity, of the map holds.
 Yet, we believe much remains to be understood regarding how stochastic approximation schemes can be extended/modified to contend with far weaker requirements on the map.